contiki-os/contiki/platform/stm32nucleo-spirit1/README.md

 The following examples have been successfully tested:

+* examples/stm32nucleo-spirit1/sensor-demo
-* Examples located in: examples/ipv6/simple-udp-rpl
+* examples/ipv6/simple-udp-rpl (multicast, rpl-border-router, simple-udp-rpl)

 Build an example